rtCamp/wordpress-skeleton/README.md

 4. Update `SLACK_CHANNEL` value in `main.workflow`, set it to the channel in which you want build slack notifications.

-If site has not been created with `--public-dir=current` EasyEngine flag, then only steps 5 and 6 are required.
+**Note: If site has not been created with `--public-dir=current` EasyEngine flag, then only steps 5 and 6 are required.**

 5. Update nginx webroot of the site to point to `/var/www/htdocs/current` .